 In 2015, the Financial Conduct Authority (FCA) took over from the Office of Fair Trading as the main regulator of consumer finance and this included payday loans.

-Whilst the regulation for the payday loans industry was quite soft beforehand, this weak stance was being abused by a number of high cost lenders and brokers.
+Whilst the regulation for the payday loans industry was quite soft beforehand, this weak stance was being abused by a number of high cost short term lenders and brokers.

 Further restrictions were added such as strict affordability and credit checks required for every approved customer and tougher guidelines on how companies used customer data.